Read and talk to inspire wonder, curiosity, and love of reading

 The Adventures of Tupaia (pdf, 263KB) by Courtney Sina Meredith, illustrated by Matt Tait (junior/intermediate, illustrated non-fiction)

-Mr Tiger, Betsy and the Blue Moon (pdf, 214KB) by Sally Gardner (junior fiction)
+Mr Tiger, Betsy and the Blue Moon (pdf, 214KB) by Sally Gardner (primary fiction)

 Vasilisa the Brave (pdf, 254KB) — from 'Giants, Trolls, Witches, Beasts: Ten Tales from the Deep, Dark Woods' by Craig Phillips (upper primary/intermediate fiction)